endlessm/eos-knowledge-lib/README.md

 The **content** is in the form of a shard file; see [eos-shard] for more information.
 We are working on tools that allow you to build shard files easily on your own machine.
-For now, we include a testing tool called Moltres that will run your app with sample content.
+For now, you can include the --dummy-content option when running an app and it will load with sample content.
-To try it out, run it on one of the app description YAML files in `data/preset/`: e.g. `moltres data/preset/buffet.yaml`.

 Finding your way around
 -----------------------